-Cite the source with page numbers immediately following the end of the quotation.
+For short quotations (less than 40 words), cite the source with page numbers immediately following the end of the quotation.

 Omitted and Added Words

-Quotes within a Quote
+Quotes Within a Quote

 Use 'single quotation marks' to indicate dialog or quotations within a quotation.